RWalling21/black-scholes-monte-carlo/readme.md

-# Calculating price of financial derivative using Black-Scholes and Monte-Carlo simulation.
+# Calculating the price of financial derivatives using Black-Scholes and Monte-Carlo simulation.

-This repo is *heavily* inspired by [this](https://www.youtube.com/watch?v=VNdft7460Sg&) monte-carlo implementation on youtube, but I wanted to go a step further and implement the unapproximated black scholes algorithm.
+The youtube algorithm blessed me with [this](https://www.youtube.com/watch?v=VNdft7460Sg&) awesome video on monte-carlo simulation for stock option pricing.
+Looking further into it, I wanted to learn intuitively how the Black-Scholes merton model worked.

-Black Scholes is a really fascinating algorithm, if you want to learn more I highly recommend [this](https://www.youtube.com/playlist?list=PLeJXxpEi4UA_WEe2LLE5DmhDdqoz_aiNR) youtube series.
+I didn't realize how deep of a rabbit hole I was jumping into, but Black-Scholes is a really fascinating.
+If you want to learn more, I highly recommend [this](https://www.youtube.com/playlist?list=PLeJXxpEi4UA_WEe2LLE5DmhDdqoz_aiNR) youtube series.